 Fallout 3 starts with an ill-conceived introduction.
 Your character is born and the first person you kill is your own mother while Liam Neeson looks on.
-That’s right Liam Neeson is your father, well the voice actor of the protagonist’s father anyway.
+That’s right!
+Liam Neeson is your father, well the voice actor of the protagonist’s father anyway.
 It is at this point that you get to embark on the arduous and boring process of creating your character.

-First you choose what you look like and despite being a baby, apparently you get to confusingly model your future-self or something?
-That’s no where near as confusing than the fact; that regardless of the race you model your character as, you’re still going to have a white Liam Neeson as a father.
+First you choose what you look like and despite being a baby, apparently, you get to confusingly model your future-self or something?
+That’s nowhere near as confusing than the fact; that regardless of the race you model your character as you’re still going to have a white Liam Neeson as a father.
 What if I wanted to be an African American or Asian?
 I guess I have to be half-black then…

 As a baby you are then given a book to look through, this is basically the part where you choose what S.P.E.C.I.A.L stats you start with.
 “S” stands for Strength, “P” for Perception etc. and you’re given a load of “points” to allocate to these attributes.
 So, if you’re strong then you have more carry weight and you’re able to carry larger weapons, that kind of thing.

-Then afterwards you learn the basic shooting mechanics because it’s now your birthday and you’re given a BB Gun as a present.
+Shortly after, you learn the basic shooting mechanics because it’s now your birthday and you’re given a BB Gun as a present.

 Later, years have gone by and now you have to sit a fucking exam because that’s what most people look for in a game, right?